glencoesoftware/bioformats2raw/README.md

     bioformats2raw /path/to/file.svs /path/to/zarr-pyramid

 By default, the resolutions will be set so that the smallest resolution is no greater than 256x256.
+A scaling factor of 2 is used between consecutive resolutions.
 The target of the smallest resolution can be configured with `--target-min-size` e.g. to ensure that the smallest resolution is no greater than 128x128